gmc-code/PC-Python/docs/python_advanced/list_comprehensions.rst

 List comprehension
 =====================================

 | List comprehensions provide a concise way to create lists.
-They are more readable than otehr approaches.
+They are more readable than other approaches.
 | They are used to make new lists where each element is the result of some operations applied to each member of another sequence or iterable.
 | They can create a subsequence of those elements that satisfy a certain condition.